daleao/sdv/WalkOfLife/README.md

     - Monsters can only be poached once.
     - **Cold Blood:**
         - Crit. power bonus caps at x3.
-        - Additionally builds up to 50% cooldown reduction on dagger quick-stab attack.
 		- Cold blood builds faster if wielding a dagger.
     - Your cold blood masks your presence, allowing you to mount an **Ambuscade:** Become invisible and untargetable.
 Back stabs are deadly.
-		- Failing to assassinate an enemy will make them aware of your position, canceling the effect.
+		- Failing to assassinate an enemy will instantly reveal your position, canceling the effect.
 - **Lv 5 - Rascal** - Slingshots deal up to 50% more damage from afar.
 60% chance to recover spent ammo.
     - In Vanilla, slingshots are unable to hit enemies that are near the Farmer.
 As a way to improve slingshot combat, this mod also removes the grace period before a shot is allowed to deal damage.
 All professions are affected.
-    -_Bonus: holding [ModKey](#configs) will fire a trick shot, which is weaker but will bounce off walls._
+    -_Bonus: holding [ModKey](#configs) will fire a trick shot, which is weaker but can ricochet once._
-- **Lv10 - Desperado** - Chance to fire a double shot, increasing at lower HP.
-Projectile power increases with built-up temerity.
+- **Lv10 - Desperado** - Fire 50% faster.
+Chance to fire a double shot, based on current HP.
+Built-up temerity increases projectile cross section and impact power.
     - **Temerity:**
         - Projectiles are fired with gradually increasing velocity.
 Higher velocity projectiles have several properties:
             - Increased knockback (up to 1.5x).
             - Chance to pierce through enemies (up to 25%).
             - Increased hitbox, by affecting the air around them, damaging nearby enemies even if they miss (up to 50% on either side).
-        - Additionally builds slingshot pull-back time reduction up to 50% (requires hold-to-charge mode).
     - Your temerity culminates in one final desperate **Death Blossom:** Enables auto-reload.
 Fire eight shots around you at once.
 - **Lv10 - Slimed Piper** - Slimes damage other enemies and drop more items the more Slimes are raised on the farm.
 Gathered eubstance attracts more Slimes in dungeons.
     - Slimes cannot damage flying enemies.
     - Each Slime raised on the farm, either in a hutch or outside, increases the chance for Slimes to drop additional items.
     - Pipers are immune to the Slimed debuff.
-    - Pipers recover 1 HP on contact with Slimes. **This does not negate Slime damage.
-A Slime Charmer ring is still required.**
     - **Eubstance:**
         - Every dungeon floor can spawn up to 11 additional Slimes.
-        - Additionally increases the attack frequency of Slimes up to +15%.
     - Spread all gathered Eubstance to nearby Slimes, allowing them to enter a state of **Superfluidity:** Engorge and empower nearby Slimes.
         - Causes Slimes to grow up to twice their size and gain a proportional damage boost.
-        - Healed amount reflects the Slime's actual damage.
         - Large enough Slimes can hit flying enemies, and break into smaller Slimes if defeated.
         - Low chance to convert Slimes to a special variant.
 If "Prismatic Jelly" special order is active, low chance to convert Slimes to prismatic variant.

 ## Prestige

-The [Statue of Uncertainty](https://stardewvalleywiki.com/The_Sewers#Statue%20Of%20Uncertainty) has been replaced by the Statue of Prestige, which is now capable of prestiging level 10 skills.
-A prestiged skill's level is reset and all related recipes are forgotten, however all acquired professions are maintained.
-This allows the farmer to eventually acquire all 20 final professions simultaneously.
+The [Statue of Uncertainty](https://stardewvalleywiki.com/The_Sewers#Statue%20Of%20Uncertainty) has been replaced by the Statue of Prestige, which is capable of reseting level 10 skills for a price.
+A skill reset preserves all related professions, and optionally removes all related recipes.
+The farmer can use this to eventually acquire all 20 final professions simultaneously.
-Prestiging a skill costs 10,000g the first time, 50,000g the second time, and 100,000g the last time.
+Reseting a skill costs 10,000g the first time, 50,000g the second time, and 100,000g the last time.
 The ribbon in the skills page of the game menu reflects the number of professions acquired in each skill.
+Skill level also affects the odds of higher quality crops and fishes, the amount of berries foraged per bush, and the duration of Super Mode and related perks.
-Non-vanilla skills at the moment cannot be prestiged.
+(Non-vanilla skills at the moment are not supported.)

-## Extended Progression

-After a skill has been fully prestiged, its level cap will be raised to 20, allowing you to continue developing your tool proficiency and max health.
-Skill level also increases the odds of higher quality crops and fishes, as well as the amount of berries foraged per bush.
-The Super Mode duration and perks are also improved for combat professions.
+Once a skill has been reset at least three times, and all professions obtained, its level cap is raised to 20, allowing the farmer to continue developing tool proficiency and/or max health.
+At levels 15 and 20, the farmer can choose a profession to prestige, improving one of its base perks, or, in some cases, granting entirely new ones.

 ## Compatbility